 You need virtually no technical knowledge to install a VPN.
 You can install a VPN simply by downloading a file and running it.
 It works the same as installing Spotify, for example.
 Install a VPN on your desktop using this step-by-step guide:

-- Go to the website of your chosen VPN provider
+- Go to the website of your chosen VPN provide, select a subscription and create an account.

 - Turn on the VPN.
 There is usually an obvious button or switch in the VPN software.
 Once the VPN is connected, you can enjoy censorship-free internet in China